jujumilk3/jujumilk3/README.md

 To provide stable services and [to become a good programmer](https://github.com/jujumilk3/to-become-a-better-programmer),
-I always study CS, OS, backend development, and software infrastructure.
+I always study CS, OS, backend development, and software infrastructure (and also humanities and science fields).

 And I also like to write on various topics.
 You can read that posts by visiting my blog.